featurevisor/featurevisor/docs/integrations/partykit.md

 ogImage: /img/og/docs-integrations-partykit.png
 ---

-Fetch latest configuration in already running applications using Featurevisor SDK as soon as there are latest datafile changes by listening to messages via [WebSocket](https://developer.mozilla.org/en-US/docs/Web/API/WebSocket) powered by [PartyKit](https://partykit.io). {% .lead %}
+Fetch latest datafile in already running applications using Featurevisor SDK as soon as there are latest changes by listening to messages via [WebSocket](https://developer.mozilla.org/en-US/docs/Web/API/WebSocket) powered by [PartyKit](https://partykit.io). {% .lead %}

-## What do we mean by realtime updates?
+## Realtime updates

 Featurevisor SDK, once initialized with `datafileUrl` option, will fetch the [datafile](/docs/building-datafiles) containing our configuration from the provided URL.
 This is a one time operation and SDK will not fetch the latest configuration unless it is reinitialized (meaning, until our application restarts or reloads):